Michael Huger: Coaching career

 Upon finishing his playing career, Huger began his coaching career at Longwood University with Mike Gillian, who had been an assistant at Bowling Green under Larranaga.
 After two years with the Lancers, Huger re-joined Larranaga at George Mason University as an assistant.
 The Patriots made the post-season in each season Huger coached there, including two NCAA tournament bids.
 The Patriots also won a regular-season Colonial Athletic Association title and a CAA tournament title.

 When Larranaga moved to the University of Miami, Huger followed him as an assistant.
 The Hurricanes won the Atlantic Coast Conference regular-season and tournament title in 2012–13 and advanced to the Sweet 16 of the NCAA Basketball tournament.
 They also qualified for the NIT twice in his four years in Coral Gables, losing in the final of the 2015 tournament.

 In 2012–13, Huger was the Hurricane's defensive coordinator.
 The team was nationally ranked No. 39 in scoring defense (60.6) and No. 48 in field goal percentage defense (40.0).

 Huger was hired as the head coach of the Bowling Green State University men's basketball team on April 15, 2015.
 After spending his first three years rebuilding the Falcon program, Huger had his best year yet as a head coach.
 In 2018–19, Huger guided the Falcons to a 22–12 season, including finishing 3rd in the Mid-American Conference and going to the MAC Championship Game, despite the fact that his team had been picked to finish last in the MAC in the pre-season polls.
 That year, they also set a new record for the most home wins in the Stroh Center era, finishing with a 14–2 record at home.
 The highlight of the season was the 92–88 upset win over a ranked Buffalo team on February 1 in front of a sold-out crowd on national television.
 It was the first truly iconic win of the Stroh Center's short history, and it set the tone for the rest of the season.

 On February 25, 2020, Huger led Bowling Green to their second straight season with at least 20 wins, a first for the school since 1947–48 and 1948–49.

 After three consecutive seasons posting win totals under 15, he was fired on March 5, 2023.

+Huger reunited with Adam Fisher (the two coached together on the staff at Miami) and joined the Temple basketball staff on March 31, 2023.